voostindie/sprox/README.markdown

 By default, Sprox assumes that all data it needs to inject is required.
 That means that if any of the parameters is not available, Sprox will not call your method at all.
 You'll never get `null` injected.

 This is not always what you want.
 In such cases you can instruct Sprox to inject `null`.
-You do that by annotating the optional parameters with `@Nullable`.
-The flipside is that your code has to handle this situation.
+You do that by wrapping the optional parameters in a `java.util.Optional`.

 Let's say the `published` node is optional (which it isn't) and we assume that every entry without a publication date was published in 2013.
 Then we'd have to implement our controller as follows: